• Skip to primary navigation

 How to make homemade popcorn

-• Popcorn kernels: Good old-fashioned popcorn kernels are what you need for this recipe.
+• Popcorn kernels: Good old-fashioned popcorn kernels are what you need for this recipe; yellow or white.

-• Butter: It's optional, and of course adds that rich butter flavor.
+• Butter: It’s optional, and of course adds that rich buttery flavor.

 • Salt: It's necessary for the best ever stovetop popcorn!